MadMax1311/JobLinker/README.md

 1. Install all the dependencies
      ```bash
    pip install requirements.txt
-Note : In case some module not install you have to install it manually.
+Note : If some modules are not installed, you have to install them manually.

 2. Install the redis, you can install it from our git repo itself
    [@chetan](https://github.com/amMistic)

-3. To run the Backend sever, run the given command in you terminal
+3. To run the Backend sever, run the given command in your terminal
      ```bash
     python -m Backend.app